1wheel/roadtolarissa/source/_posts/2017-11-12-literate-blogging.md

 }
 ```

 `npm run start` runs [hot-server](https://github.com/1wheel/hot-server) in the `public` folder and runs this post with the `--watch` flag.
-Changes in the `source` directory rerun `rsyncSource`, which copies the the update file to `public`, triggering hot-server's file watch and passing the file to browser along a websocket.
-A little Rube Goldberg, but still plenty fast and simpler than rewritting hot-server here.
+Changes in the `source` directory rerun `rsyncSource`, which copies the the update file to `public`, triggering hot-server's file watch and passing the file to the browser along a websocket.
+A little Rube Goldberg, but still plenty fast and simpler than rewriting hot-server here.

 Edits to a post rebuild just that post, making hot-server trigger a page reload.